emmett-framework/emmett/docs/upgrading.md

 weppy 1.2 also introduces some new features:

-- An additional parameter in ORM configuration to specify [time-based recycling](.dal/connecting) for connections in pools
+- An additional parameter in ORM configuration to specify [time-based recycling](.dal/connecting) for pooled connections
 - [Nested transactions](.dal/connecting#transactions) support in ORM